Anxiety: Anxiety vs. fear

+Evolutionary perspectives

+Evolutionary psychiatry and Evolutionary psychology interprets anxiety as an evolved defence that helps organisms avoid potential threats; by design, such defenses can produce "false alarms" when the cost of a missed danger would be high (sometimes described as a "smoke‑detector" principle).
+Contemporary reviews stress that this framing does not treat anxiety disorders as adaptive, but rather as dysregulations or context‑insensitive activation of otherwise useful systems; the perspective is used for explanation and psychoeducation, not as a specific therapy.

 Symptoms

 Anxiety can be experienced with long, drawn-out daily symptoms that reduce quality of life, known as chronic (or generalized) anxiety, or it can be experienced in short spurts with sporadic, stressful panic attacks, known as acute anxiety.
 Symptoms of anxiety can range in number, intensity, and frequency, depending on the person.
-While almost everyone has experienced anxiety at some point in their life, most people do not develop long-term problems with anxiety.
+However, most people do not suffer from chronic anxiety.

-Anxiety can induce several psychological pains (e.g. depression) or mental disorders, and may lead to self-harm or suicide (for which dedicated hotlines exist).
+Anxiety can induce several psychological pains (e.g., depression) or mental disorders, and may lead to self-harm or suicide.

 The behavioral effects of anxiety may include withdrawal from situations which have provoked anxiety or negative feelings in the past.
 Other effects may include changes in sleeping patterns, changes in habits, increase or decrease in food intake, and increased motor tension (such as foot tapping).

-The emotional effects of anxiety may include "feelings of apprehension or dread, trouble concentrating, feeling tense or jumpy, anticipating the worst, irritability, restlessness, watching (and waiting) for signs (and occurrences) of danger, and, feeling like your mind's gone blank" as well as "nightmares/bad dreams, obsessions about sensations, déjà vu, a trapped-in-your-mind feeling, and feeling like everything is scary."
-It may include a vague experience and feeling of helplessness.
+The emotional effects of anxiety may include feelings of apprehension or dread, trouble concentrating, feeling tense or jumpy, anticipating the worst, irritability, restlessness, watching for signs of danger, and a feeling of empty mindedness.
+It may also include feeling of helplessness.

-The cognitive effects of anxiety may include thoughts about suspected dangers, such as fear of dying: "You may ... fear that the chest pains are a deadly heart attack or that the shooting pains in your head are the result of a tumor or an aneurysm.
-You feel an intense fear when you think of dying, or you may think of it more often than normal, or can't get it out of your mind."
+The cognitive effects of anxiety may include thoughts about suspected dangers, such as an irrational fear of dying or having a heart attack, when in reality all one is experiencing is mild chest pain, for example.

 The physiological symptoms of anxiety may include: